 – it’s yours to keep forever for free

 Don’t just think it, ink it: This might sound a little old fashioned, but to make the most out of this guide, print it out and complete it with a pen.
 Why?
-Studies have shown that those who write down goals are two to three times more likely to achieve them.
+Studies have shown that those who write down goals are two to three times more likely to achieve them (I’ve written a post on this why you need to be writing down goals).

 Dedicate time: By setting a POWER goal, you are creating your future.
 Dedicate time and space to work through this exercise (your future self will thank you for it, I promise).